AkosUzonyi/Tarock/api.md

 - 401: Authentication is required (using /auth/login)
 - 403: The authenticated user is not playing in this game
 - 404: Game does not exists
+- 413: The length of the action string exceeds the 255 character limit
 - 422: The action does not comply with the game rules

 ### GET /games/{gameID}/state